reinerjohnsantiago/dep-data-engineering-open-track-ReinerJohnSantiago/README.md

 Which locations are most flood-prone, and how likely are they to experience flooding based on current and forecasted rainfall?

+Which specific barangays or zones should be prioritized for flood-control infrastructure projects (e.g., drainage, dikes, pumping stations) to maximize public safety and construction efficiency?

 ## Audience
 • Residents of Noveleta and Rosario, Cavite